snapframework/snap-website/snaplets/heist/templates/faq.md

 If you didn't use `snap init` to start your project, or are porting old code, the general idea is to build against the `snap-loader-dynamic` library and launch your server with the `loadSnapTH` function it provides.
-For more information, we recommend running `snap init` and looking at the generated code.
+For more information, we recommend running `snap init` from the `snap-templates` package and looking at the generated code.

 #### Earlier versions of Snap